The syzygy theorem for B\'ezout rings: The syzygy theorem and Schreyer's algorithm for a valuation ring

 Let us show now that the relations $u_{i,j}$ form a Gröbner basis for the syzygy module $\Syz(g_{1},\dots, g_{p})$.
 For this, let $v = \sum_{\ell=1}^{p} v_{\ell} \epsilon_{\ell} \in \Syz(g_{1},\dots, g_{p})$ and let us show that there exist $1 \leq i \leq j \leq p$ with $\LP(g_{i})=\LP(g_{j})$ such that $\LT (u_{i,j})$ divides $\LT (v)$.
 Let us write $\LM (v_{\ell} \epsilon_{\ell})=N_{\ell} \epsilon_{\ell}$ and $\LC (v_{\ell} \epsilon_{\ell})=c_{\ell}$ for $1 \leq \ell \leq p$.
 Then $\LM (v)= N_{i} \epsilon_{i}$ for some $1 \leq i \leq p$.
 Now let $v' = \sum_{\ell\in\mathcal{S}} c_{\ell} N_{\ell}\epsilon_{\ell}$, where $\mathcal{S}$ is the set of those $\ell$ for which $N_{\ell}\LM (g_{\ell})= N_{i} \LM (g_{i})$.
 By definition of \foreignlanguage{german}{Schreyer}'s monomial order, we have $\ell \geq i$ for all $\ell \in \mathcal{S}$.
 Substituting each $\epsilon_{\ell}$ in $v'$ by $T_{\ell}$, the sum becomes zero.
 Therefore $v'$ is a relation of the terms $T_{\ell}$ with $\ell \in \mathcal{S}$.
 By virtue of Proposition~\ref{valuation1}, $v'$ is an $\V[\uX]$-linear combination of the~$\rS_{\ell,j}$ with $\ell\leq j$ in $\mathcal{S}$.
 Taking into consideration Equation~\eqref{eq:1}, we infer, by virtue of Lemma~\ref{lemdivis}, that $\LT (v')$ is a multiple of $\LT(\rS_{i,j})$ for some $j\in\mathcal S$.
 The desired result follows since $\LT (v)=\LT (v')$. \end{proof}

 As a consequence of Theorem~\ref{schvaluation1}, we obtain the following constructive versions of Hilbert's syzygy theorem for a valuation domain.

 \begin{theorem}[Syzygy theorem for a valuation domain with a divisibility test] Let \(M=\Hm/U\) be a finitely presented \(\V[\uX]\)-module, where \(\V\) is a valuation domain with a divisibility test.
-Assume that, w.r.t.\ the TOP lexicographic monomial order, $\LT(U)$ is finitely generated.
-Then \(M\) admits a finite free \(\V[\uX]\)-resolution
+Assume that, w.r.t.\ {some} monomial order, $\LT(U)$ is finitely generated.
+Then \(M\) admits a free \(\V[\uX]\)-resolution

 of length \(p \leq n+1\).

 \end{theorem}